-Verbal Bullying: This is the most frequent form of bullying.
+Emotional Bullying: This is the most frequent form of bullying.
 It can involve: name calling, insults, malicious rumours, racial slurs… As Coloroso writes, “Sticks and stones my break my bones, but words will never hurt me, is a lie.”
-Moreover, verbal bullying can sometimes be a first step to physical violence.
+Emotional bullying can sometimes be a first step to physical violence.

 Physical Bullying: Shoving, punching, grabbing, pinching, kicking, taking property such as money etc….
 This is the most obvious and the easiest to detect.